3D Ruedas de impresión: Una guía completa de diseño, Materiales & Uso en el mundo real

 1. Master the Technical Principles: How 3D Printing Wheels Work

-3D printed wheels rely onlayer-by-layer material deposition (fabricación aditiva) Para crear geometrías complejas.
+3D printed wheels rely onlayer-by-layer material deposition (fabricación aditiva) para crear geometrías complejas.
 This isn’t just about “printing a circle”—it’s about optimizing internal structures to balance strength and weight.

 Core Principles of 3D Printed Wheel Design